Marshall Bowers

 Pretty early on in redux-persist-transform-encrypt's lifetime—almost as soon as the first version was out in the wild—I started getting a lot of GitHub issues pertaining to using it with React Native.

 Not being a React Native user myself, I tried to support the use case as best I could.
-I setup a React Native example app in the repo (dceb475) so I could reproduce issues reported on React Native.
+I set up a React Native example app in the repo (dceb475) so I could reproduce issues reported on React Native.

 This will be important later on.